Portrait of Lucina Brembati: Description

 The painting is a bust portrait, with the face slightly from three-quarters.
 Lucina wears rich clothes with gilt ribbons and shell-shaped embroideries, as well as several jewels including a necklace of pearls, and another with a horn-shaped pendant, which at the time was used as a toothpick.

 Working differently from the idealized portraits Titian and Palma the Elder had made widespread in Venice, Lotto used a more realistic approach: this is shown is details such as the asymmetric face, the weighty chin, and the sharp nose.
 In this he followed the local tradition of painters such as Paolo Cavazzola.

-According to some scholars, the man touching the womb could be an allusion to the character's pregnancy state.
+According to some scholars, touching of the womb could be an allusion to the character's pregnancy state.
 The dead weasel could also symbolize the defeat of a presage of disgrace for pregnant woman.
 According to other scholars, the weasel could symbolize marital fidelity.
 The background includes a heavy red brocade drapery with a night sky.